 There are 11 restaurants in Badrutt’s perhaps to fit every mood.
-Japanese star chef Nobuyuki Matsuhisa (“NOBU”) opened this new restaurant La Coupole/Matsuhisa@Badrutt`s Palace in the former tennis hall, which was once Europe’s first.
+Japanese star chef Nobuyuki Matsuhisa (“NOBU”) opened this new restaurant La Coupole/Matsuhisa at Badrutt`s Palace in the former tennis hall, which was once Europe’s first.
 The stylish restaurant incorporates a cocktail and sushi bar as well as a private dining room.
-La Diala is the romansch expression for “mountain fairy” and symbolizes Badrutt’s Palace Hotel’s connection to its sylvan surroundings.
+La Diala is the Romansch expression for “mountain fairy” and symbolizes Badrutt’s Palace Hotel’s connection to its sylvan surroundings.
 The cozy modern interiors, crafted from local materials, suit the fresh, spa fare on offer, including crisp salads and seasonal Mediterranean dishes.
-You can have afternoon tea at the Le Grand Hall which exudes cozy yet luxe vibes while people watching or may be enjoy some drinks before retiring for the night.
+You can have afternoon tea at the Le Grand Hall which exudes cozy yet luxe vibes while people-watching or maybe enjoy some drinks before retiring for the night.

 The Grounds and Activities in St.Mortiz

 We ventured up to Corviglia where we had lunch one day and to Muottas Muragl on another day, more about that later.
-(The views definitely warrant its own post, don’t you agree?! 🙂 ) The hotel can pack you a nice picnic to enjoy up on the mountains after some hiking or skiing.
+(The views definitely warrant its own post, don’t you agree?!
+See here for summer adventures in Saint Moritz) ) The hotel can pack you a nice picnic to enjoy upon the mountains after some hiking or skiing.
 We were there during summer – so after some hiking, we had lunch at the terrace of Muottas Muragl with views of the Engadine’s Lake District.
 There are some Alpine huts in the mountains as well, serving up some Engadine meals.
-We saw listened to the cowbells clanging as they were grazing merrily in the pastures filled with wild flowers.
+We saw listened to the cowbells clanging as they were grazing merrily in the pastures filled with wildflowers.

 St. Moritz City and the Shopping